 To get here, Bryce Canyon is equidistant from Las Vegas or Salt Lake City.
-However, I’d recommend flying into Vegas, so that you can hit up Zion along the way (plus—it’s Vegas, baby!).
+However, I’d recommend flying into Vegas, so that you can make a road trip out of heading from Zion to Bryce Canyon (plus—it’s Vegas, baby!).
 Once you reach the park, stay at the nearby Bryce Canyon Log Cabins, where you’ll fittingly get your very own log cabin, with your own little balcony to sip your morning coffee on or, alternatively, to gaze up at some of the most brilliant night skies on the planet.

 11. Capitol Reef National Park